esditm/CSharp-test/Opg2/Readme.md

 Make it simple to work with while also keeping performance in mind.

 Use the Model1.edmx file to model your schema.

-If you're familiar with Entity Framework Code First then feel free to use that approach.
-(Just the domain classes, no need for a DbContext class)